Oskang09/digdata/README.md

 - 1.0.2 Update ArrayDotNotation
 - 1.0.3 Update Object Array Result and Some New Symbol
 - 1.0.4 Update SUM query, BiggerThan and SmallerThan Symbols
+- 1.0.5 Fix for accepting falsy value ( false, 0 ) only check for undefined & null

 # Maintainers & Contributors